 1. Find a physician and gather your support system

 Friends, family, fellow patients and support groups can go a long way in providing you with love and emotional help and serve as another vital part of your support system.
-And you may wish to consider joining a peer-to-peer group such as the Yahoo Group that is moderated by our partner organization ACCOI.
+And you may wish to consider joining a peer-to-peer group such as the Yahoo Group that is moderated by our close collaborators at ACCOI.
 The information from peer-to-peer groups should not substitute for the advice of an experienced physician, but it may provide worthwhile perspectives.

 2. Create a personal treatment plan

 This website will help you learn about current treatment options, clinical trials and ongoing research.
 To help you navigate through that information, it may be helpful to think about gathering information, making treatment decisions and planning post-treatment monitoring using these steps.
 Note the content of this section maybe useful to print in portions or in its entirety to bring to appointments.

 ACCRF is a patient-led effort to find and develop treatments for ACC, and there are many ways you can help!

 - Donate part of your tumor for research if you have an upcoming surgery.
 It is free, won’t interfere with your treatment, maintains your privacy and may bring us all closer to a cure.
 The tissue is most valuable if cooled or frozen immediately after surgery, so please ask your surgeon about tumor donation and complete the appropriate forms prior to surgery.
 Thank you for your consideration!

 - Consider volunteering or participating in a special event